 - BC's Child, Family and Community Service Act (CFCSA).
 This Act includes the legal requirement for anyone who has concerns about a child's safety and well-being to promptly report their concerns to a child protection worker (see section 9.9 for further information on the reporting requirement related to children).
 In addition, the CFCSA outlines privacy provisions under which the Ministry of Children and Family Development (MCFD) may share information with or without consent. - BC's Freedom of Information and Protection of Privacy Act (FIPPA).
 FIPPA deals with access and privacy issues related to records under the custody or control of public bodies such as municipal police, Community Corrections, health authorities, provincial ministries, public education bodies, local governments, and contracted service providers performing services for a public body. - BC's Infants Act (Part 2: minor's consent to health care). - BC's Personal Information Protection Act (PIPA).
-PIPA provides privacy protections that apply to most businesses and non-profit organizations such as Community-Based Victim Services programs, Stopping the Violence counselling and outreach programs, transition houses, Prevention, Education, Advocacy, Counselling and Empowerment (PEACE) programs, unincorporated associations, trade unions, and charities. - Canada's Criminal Code (sections 278.1-278.9 deal with the production of records in sexual offence proceedings). - Canada's Privacy Act (contains privacy protections that apply to the RCMP and federally regulated businesses such as banks, railroads and telecommunication firms). - Federal Privacy Act (for federal government entities such as RCMP and federal parole).
+PIPA provides privacy protections that apply to most businesses and non-profit organizations such as Community-Based Victim Services programs, Sexual Assault Service programs, Stopping the Violence counselling and outreach programs, transition houses, Prevention, Education, Advocacy, Counselling and Empowerment (PEACE) programs, unincorporated associations, trade unions, and charities. - Canada's Criminal Code (sections 278.1-278.9 deal with the production of records in sexual offence proceedings). - Federal Privacy Act (contains privacy protections that apply to federal government entities such as RCMP, federal parole, and federally regulated businesses such as banks, railroads and telecommunication firms).